Akashkharita/PNW_Seismic_Event_Classification/README.md

 Following instructions can be followed on your local system as well as on the cloud (after following the instructions above)

-First we will clone the repository by going to the terminal and typing
+Then we will clone the github repository and  install the required dependencies

 ```
 git clone https://github.com/Akashkharita/PNW_Seismic_Event_Classification.git